3.2 Dashboard

 - Sales Activity Graph – A line graph displaying the transaction amount over time, helping identify peak activity periods or sales trends.

-3.2.3 Unit Summary
+3.2.3 Asset Summary

 - Tokens Left – Remaining tokens available for purchase.